fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 The Pause/Resume actions can be used to temporarily suspend and continue any enabled filters.
 This allows you to retain filter states throughout a save.

-In addition, these actions are executed more quickly than the previous toggles, which added/removed Auto Loot perks.
+In addition, these actions are executed more quickly than the previous toggles, which used a loop to add and remove Auto Loot perks.

 #### Console Commands